ibm-cloud-docs/databases-for-redis/best-practices.md

 :   Your network bandwidth might significantly impact your {{site.data.keyword.databases-for-redis}} performance.
 Ensure that you have sufficient network bandwidth to handle your database loads.

 Monitoring and adjustments
-:   Our recommendation is to monitor your {{site.data.keyword.databases-for-redis}} instance performance and usage to determine the evolving usage pattern of your database instance and resize as needed.
+:   Our recommendation is to monitor your {{site.data.keyword.databases-for-redis}} instance performance and usage using {{site.data.keyword.monitoringlong}} to determine the evolving usage pattern of your database instance and resize as needed.

 ## Best practices for performance
 {: #best-practice-performance}